DVAI Bridge Licensing

 Why this model?

-We thought hard about how to license Bridge.
+We thought about how to licence Bridge.
 We considered:

-- Pure open source from day one (Apache 2.0 or MIT) — but that would mean we have no commercial protection, no recurring revenue to invest in Bridge's continued development, and no way to differentiate commercial customers from personal users.
+- Pure open source from day one (Apache 2.0 or MIT) — but that leaves us no commercial protection, no recurring revenue to invest in Bridge, and no way to distinguish commercial customers from personal users.

-- Pure proprietary — but that's against the spirit of what we wanted to build.
+- Pure proprietary — against the spirit of what we wanted to build.
 We want Bridge to be inspected, learned from, modified, and contributed to.

-- High-percentage royalty (the App Store / Google Play 30% model) — but that would be unjustified by the value Bridge provides as one component of your product, and would push customers toward building their own or choosing competitors.
+- High-percentage royalty (the App Store / Google Play 30% model) — unjustified by the value Bridge provides as one component of your product, and would push customers toward building their own or choosing competitors.

-The model we chose — source-available, free for personal use, fair commercial royalty, three-year open-source conversion — balances all of these.
-It's the same structural model used by HashiCorp Terraform Enterprise, CockroachDB, Sentry, and others.
-It's worked for them and we believe it'll work for us.
+The model we picked — source-available, free for personal use, fair commercial royalty, three-year open-source conversion — balances all three.
+Same structural model used by HashiCorp Terraform Enterprise, CockroachDB, Sentry, and others.
+It's worked for them; we believe it'll work for us.

-We publish our pricing openly because we want prospective customers to self-qualify and to trust that the rates we quote are what we charge.
+We publish our pricing openly.
+Prospective customers can self-qualify and trust that the rates we quote are the rates we charge.
 No surprises.

 Contributor Licence Agreement

-If you'd like to contribute code, fixes, features, or documentation to Bridge, you'll need to sign our Contributor Licence Agreement first.
-It's a short, standard document modelled on the Apache Foundation Individual CLA.
-It grants us the licences we need to incorporate your contribution into the project while you retain copyright in your contribution.
+To contribute code, fixes, features, or documentation to Bridge, sign our Contributor Licence Agreement first.
+Short, standard, modelled on the Apache Foundation Individual CLA.
+It grants us the licences we need to incorporate your contribution into the project — you keep copyright in your contribution.

-If you submit a pull request, our CLA Assistant bot will automatically prompt you to sign it before the PR can be merged.
+When you submit a pull request, our CLA Assistant bot prompts you to sign it before the PR can be merged.

 Get in touch

-For all enquiries — commercial licensing, general questions about Bridge, support, and media — please contact info@deepvoiceai.co.
+For all enquiries — commercial licensing, general questions about Bridge, support, media — contact info@deepvoiceai.co.

 Frequently asked questions